-Skin-picking disorder is a type of obsessive-compulsive disorder.
-People with the disorder compulsively pick at or scratch their skin.
-They do not do it to remove a spot that they think is unattractive (as people with body dysmorphic disorder do).
+People with the disorder repeatedly pick at or scratch their skin.
+They do not do it to remove a spot or blemish that they think is unattractive (as people with body dysmorphic disorder Body Dysmorphic Disorder In body dysmorphic disorder, a preoccupation with one or more nonexistent or slight defects in appearance results in significant distress and/or impairs functioning.
+People typically spend hours... read more do) or diseased.
 Some people pick at healthy skin.
 Others pick at calluses, pimples, or scabs.

 Skin picking often begins during adolescence, although it may begin at other ages.
 About 1 to 2% of people have the disorder.
 About 75% of them are female.